Blue Northern: History

 In 1982, Blue Northern was nominated for a Canadian Country Music Award.
 That year, the band recorded the 1983 album Restless Heart by the Winnipeg country singer Patti Mayo, which Cowsill produced.
 Gustafson left the band and was replaced by Larry McGillivray.
 But by then, Cowsill's substance abuse had become an issue and he departed in January 1982.
 Lee Stephens left the group at that time as well, and by March 1982 Ray O'Toole announced his departure.
 The band took a swift change in musical direction, primarily catering to country bars that they were performing in at the time and incorporated much of Comeau's western swing style originals into the repertoire and also placing him in the forefront on vocals for the last part of 1982.
 Their last performance was as part of a Christmas concert at Vancouver's Commodore Ballroom on December 23, 1982.

 O'Toole then joined the bands Alibi and Shakedown.
 Gustafson joined The Rhythm & Blues Allstars.
-Comeau became a session musician.
-Wilson returned to his native Oklahoma, joined Robbie Robertson & The Red Road Ensemble and worked on the Grammy-winning album Music for The Native Americans (and its accompanying Emmy-winning PBS documentary Making A Noise: A Native American Journey).
+Comeau became a session musician, and leads several bands in Vancouver, focusing on New Orleans-style music.
+Wilson returned to his native Oklahoma, and later appeared as a member of Robbie Robertson & The Red Road Ensemble, on the Grammy-winning album Music for The Native Americans (and its accompanying Emmy-winning PBS documentary Making A Noise: A Native American Journey).
 Cowsill co-founded The Blue Shadows and The Co-Dependents; he died in 2006.

 A.V.R.A.
 Records of California acquired rights to distribute their catalog in 2023.
 The self-titled album from 1980 was reissued in 2023, followed by a second digital release titled "Tango!" in April 2024.
-"Sound On Sound" scheduled for June 2025 release features the last of unissued studio recordings by the group.
-One additional release will consist of live recordings.
+"Sound On Sound", released in June 2025, features the last of unissued studio recordings by the group.
+"Live In Vancouver 1981" followed in September 2025.